adsrmk/vitepress-latest/docs/en/guide/enterprise.md

 **What can you expect?**

-- Fully managed server(s); we make sure all servers are functional, up-to-date and reach a SLA uptime of atleast 99.5%
+- **Fully managed server(s);** we make sure all servers are functional, up-to-date and reach a SLA uptime of atleast 99.5%
-- Automated server back-ups; in case of a force-majeure event or unexpected failure, we create automatic server back-ups on weekly basis.
+- **Automated server back-ups;** in case of a force-majeure event or unexpected failure, we create automatic server back-ups on weekly basis.
 They can fully restore a server's disk if unfortunate events occur.
+- **PHP.ini tuning;** Fine-tune PHP configuration to get the best performance out of your applications.

 <div class="warning custom-block" style="padding-top: 8px">
 That said, we want to be clear that we do not manage customer websites, provide coding support, or assist with application design.
 While these services are available at discounted enterprise rates, they are not included in the infrastructure plan.